Spacecraft Model Points the Way to the Moon

 NELL BOYCE: Johnson Space Center in Houston is a sprawling place.
 It's so big that each building gets a number.
 Building 9 is like an aircraft hangar.
 Inside are full-scale exact replicas of NASA spacecraft.

-Mr. SKIP HATFIELD (NASA): This is our mockup of training facility.
+SKIP HATFIELD: This is our mockup of training facility.
 The astronauts are trained out here for station and shuttle missions.

 BOYCE: Skip Hatfield takes me past huge gleaming models of the shuttle and the space station.
 We're headed to a model of the ship his office is working on, Orion.
 It's a bell-shaped capsule that NASA wants to send to the moon by 2020.

-Mr. SCOTT ALTMAN (Astronaut): And you could order a submarine or something on the back page of the comic book for your own house.
+SCOTT ALTMAN: And you could order a submarine or something on the back page of the comic book for your own house.
 It would come made out of cardboard and you could build it in your living room and it'd be pretty close to what we have right here.

 BOYCE: Still, Altman says a model like this one can sometimes can be more useful than fancy computer simulations or other high tech design tools.
 To see what he means, we climb in through the hatch.

 ALTMAN: So my first question is, where do you want to sit?

 BOYCE: Alright, well, I want to be the pilot.

 ALTMAN: Okay.
 You can go over to seat number five.